 Dragons mentioned in the Bible

 There are a number of places where it appears that dinosaurs or other similar creatures are mentioned in the scriptures.
-Remember that the Bible was translated into English long before the word “dinosaur” was coined.
-However, the word “dragon” appears 21 times in the Old Testament alone (King James Version).
-“You shall tread upon the lion and adder: the young lion and the dragon shall you trample under feet” (Psalm 91:13).
+The Psalmist jubilantly declared, “Praise the LORD from the earth, you dragons, and all deeps:” (Psalm 148:7).
+Remember that the Bible was translated into English long before the word “dinosaur” was coined (back when scientists called the great reptiles “dragons”).
+The word “dragon” appears 21 times in the Old Testament alone (King James Version).
+Here’s another Psalm: “You shall tread upon the lion and adder: the young lion and the dragon shall you trample under feet” (Psalm 91:13).
 From the context it is clearly speaking about a real creature that it would be impressive and intimidating to step on!
-Jeremiah 51:34 tells, “he has swallowed me up like a dragon…” which brings to mind the way many carnivorous reptiles swallow their prey whole.
+Jeremiah 51:34 states, “he has swallowed me up like a dragon…” which brings to mind the way many carnivorous reptiles gulp their prey whole.
 Both dragons of the sea (Psalm 74:13) and field (Isaiah 43:20) are mentioned and even the The Vocalization of the Dragon is alluded to.
 Indeed, Genesis 1:21 can best be translated: “And God created great sea monsters…” One such sea monster became sufficiently well-known to the ancients to be given the special name “Rahab” (Isaiah 51:9).
 The prophet Ezekiel likens Pharaoh to a sea monster that invaded the Nile river and stirred up the mud (32:2).
 The Hebrew word, “Tannin,” is from the root meaning “to extend.”
 The language conjures up an image of a long-necked plesiosaur-like creature paddling up the river and stirring up mud from the Nile delta with its flippers.
-Just such a creature is depicted by the ancient Egyptians who may have netted one just as Ezekiel describes in verse 3.
+Just such a creature is depicted in ancient Egyptian art.
+So maybe they actually netted one just as Ezekiel describes in verse 3.